-Create dramatically beautiful images with indirect natural light | Photofocus
+Create dramatically beautiful images with indirect natural light

 As you can see in the above image, the table is pulled well back from the window (camera left).
 I used a reflector (camera right) to bounce back what minimal light there was.

 Again, due to limited light, a tripod was used (blur in foreground) with a slower shutter speed of 1/60s.
 While not considered a long exposure, this is enough to create camera shake and prevent crisp images.
-Using an aperture of f/2.8 still was not quite enough light for a good, yet dramatic exposure, so the ISO was increased to 200.
-I could have left the ISO and dropped the shutter speed even further, however, I was spraying the flowers with water and did not want the water drops too blurry.
+Using an aperture of f/2.8 still was not quite enough light for a good, yet dramatic exposure.
+So the ISO was increased to 200.
+I could have left the ISO and dropped the shutter speed even further.
+However, I was spraying the flowers with water and did not want the water drops too blurry.

 Styling

 Wanting to keep the look quite dramatic, I kept the styling very minimal.
 One image of bright orange ranunculus is in a simple glass vase, with rope adornments and simply let the flowers be the star.
-I then put some apricot ranunculus in a multi-colored vase (no water this time), two simple blooms in the vase and a third-placed on the table in front.
-I also added some white linen to break up the image and help the writing on the vase stand our more.
+I then put some apricot ranunculus in a multi-coloured vase.
+Two simple blooms in the vase and a third were placed on the table in front.
+I also added some white linen to break up the image and help the writing on the vase stand out more.

 Mix things up

-Don’t be afraid to mix things up, spray your flowers with water from a cheap garden store spray bottle (which can be seen in the setup shot above) and even spray the vase, which gives it that just-picked look.
+Don’t be afraid to mix things up, spray your flowers with water from a cheap garden store spray bottle. even spray the vase, which gives it that just-picked look.
 If I have my shutter speed a little faster I could also have captured the water drops hitting the petals.

 Once in Lightroom Classic, the only real adjustments were a slight bump in Contrast (+19) and a subtle S-curve in the Tone Curve tab.